Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 - Azure Redis Cache is deployed in the solution, to be used as Moodle Session Cache backend (manual setup required in moodle)
 - it was built for Moodle 3.x deployments
 - Azure Backup can be enabled for VMS hosting MariaDb Database and Moodledata content (very important for DR scenarios)
-- Apache is configured with SSL support (using self-signed certificates), allowing custom certificates with desired.
+- Apache is configured with SSL support (using a self-signed certificate), allowing custom certificates with desired.

 Summarizing, the following resources will be created during this process: